 Here are 6 things to know about homeschooling your child who is currently enrolled in an IEP:

-1) Know that you have the right to homeschool your child.
+1) Know you have the right to homeschool your child.

 According to the HSLDA website, the First and Fourteenth Amendments to the Constitution protect the right of parents to homeschool their children.
 So from a federal standpoint, you should know you have full freedom to homeschool your child.